Gateway To Work Experience Bursary

 The Bursary is designed to support students financially, offering a contribution to cover costs associated with:

-• Unpaid or low-paid work experience/national minimum wage work in a location far from home including work shadowing, observational experiences, and summer employability programmes which are low paid
+• Unpaid or low-paid professional work experience in a location far from home including work shadowing, observational experiences, and summer employability programmes which are also low paid

 • Springboard/explorative career opportunities e.g. career insight days, insight weeks, conference presenting